-11. Late Arrival and/or Early Leave
+10. Late Arrival and/or Early Leave

 A student is required to report to the main office to sign in when arriving at school any time after 8:15 a.m.
 An admit slip with an authorized signature will be issued to the student.
 Students who need to leave early must bring a note signed by a parent/guardian stating the reason and time of dismissal.
-Parents/Guardians who pick up students will be required to show photo identification, if none is available they will be subject to further verification.
+Parents/Guardians who pick up students will be required to show photo identification.

-12. Class Attendance
+11. Class Attendance

-Attendance will be taken each period by the teacher and submitted via the NCWISE computer program as a part of each student's permanent record.
-A student must be in class for 75 minutes to be counted present for that class period.
+Attendance will be taken each period by the teacher and submitted via the PowerSchool computer program as a part of each student's permanent record.
+A student must be in class for 60 minutes to be counted present for that class period.
 A few exceptions to this policy include: attending school-sponsored functions, a late bus, and a conference with the administration.
-Credit will not be granted for classes when absences for a student reach 8 days unless a waiver is granted for all days over 7.
+Credit will not be granted for classes when absences for a student reach eight days unless a waiver is granted.

-13. Hall Pass
+12. Hall Pass